macder/medusa-fulfillment-shippo/README.md

 Creates Shippo orders for new fulfillments.

-Endpoints to retrieve Shippo orders and packing slips using a Medusa fulfillment ID
+Retrieves Shippo orders and packing slips for fulfillments

 ## Table of Contents